Want to get into your dream college? Check out this TikTok

 How do I improve my focus?

-“I will always try to find the smallest debt that I can pay to get started.
+“I will always try to find the smallest step I can take to get started.
 So, if I have to write an essay, for example, it’s not, ‘Oh, I have to write this essay or I have to finish the introduction.’
 It’s literally something as small as I have to grab my pencil and then I have to sit at my desk and then I have to open up Google Docs.
 And so breaking down what you have to get done into the smallest steps helps me kind of orient myself and then get started.”

-Correction: A previous version of this article misstated the number of students who have received one-on-one consulting from Next Admit

-Note: Correction: A previous version of this article misstated the number of students who have received one-on-one consulting from Next Admit and misquoted Khan.